KauzClay/docs-tap/cartographer-conventions/about.hbs.md

 applying conventions to pods.
 It applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.

-The service is composed of two components
+The service is composed of two components:

 - **convention controller:**